nicgen/safe-zone/reference/AUDIT.md

-# AUDIT MR-Jenk

-## PART - ACTION - Functional
+## PART - Functional

-### ACTION - Download the project and trigger a Jenkins build.
-Observe if the pipeline runs as expected.

-### Q? - Does the pipeline initiate and run successfully from start to finish?
+### ACTION - Access the SonarQube web interface running on your local environment.

+#### Q? - Is the SonarQube web interface accessible, and has it been configured to work with your project's codebase?

+### ACTION - Integrate SonarQube with your GitHub repository.

+#### Q? - Is SonarQube integrated with GitHub, and does it trigger code analysis on every push to the repository?

-### ACTION - Trigger some intentional build errors and observe Jenkins' response.
+### ACTION - Set up and configure SonarQube for code analysis using Docker.

-### Q? - Does Jenkins respond appropriately to build errors?
+#### Q? - Is SonarQube configured correctly, and does it analyze code during the CI/CD pipeline?

-### ACTION - Examine the automated testing step.
+### ACTION - Automate code analysis using SonarQube during the CI/CD pipeline.

-### Q? - Are tests run automatically during the pipeline execution?
-Does the pipeline halt on test failure?
+#### Q? - Does the CI/CD pipeline correctly analyze code, and does it fail when code quality or security issues are detected?

-### ACTION - Make a minor change in the source code, commit, and push.
-Observe if the pipeline is triggered automatically.
+### ACTION - Implement a code review and approval process.

-### Q? - Does a new commit and push automatically trigger the Jenkins pipeline?
+#### Q? - Is there a code review and approval process in place to ensure code quality improvements are reviewed and approved?

+## PART - Comprehension

+### ACTION - SonarQube Setup and Integration

+#### Q? - Can the student explain the steps required to set up SonarQube within the project environment?

+#### Q? - Can the student describe the process of integrating SonarQube with the project's CI/CD pipeline and GitHub repository?

-### ACTION - Check the deployment process.
+### ACTION - SonarQube Functionality

-### Q? - Is the application deployed automatically after a successful build?
-Is there a rollback strategy in place?
+#### Q? - Can the student explain how SonarQube functions within the project, including its role in code analysis and how it contributes to code quality improvement?

-## PART - ACTION - Security
+## PART - Security

-### ACTION - Examine the permissions on the Jenkins dashboard.
+### ACTION - Review the permissions and access controls in SonarQube.

-### Q? - Are permissions set appropriately to prevent unauthorized access or changes?
+#### Q? - Are permissions set appropriately to prevent unauthorized access to code analysis results?

-### ACTION - Review how sensitive data (like API keys, passwords) is managed in Jenkins.

-### Q? - Is sensitive data secured using Jenkins secrets or environment variables?

-## PART - ACTION - Code Quality and Standards
+## PART - Code Quality and Standards

-### ACTION - Examine the Jenkinsfile or the build configuration.

-### Q? - Is the code/script well-organized and understandable?
-Are there any best practices being ignored?

-### ACTION - Look into the test report formats and outputs.
+### ACTION - Examine the SonarQube rules and code analysis reports.

-### Q? - Are test reports clear, comprehensive, and stored for future reference?
+#### Q? - Are SonarQube rules configured correctly, and are code quality and security issues accurately identified?

+### ACTION - Review any code quality improvements made based on SonarQube feedback.

+#### Q? - Are code quality issues addressed and committed to the GitHub repository?

+## PART - Bonus

-### ACTION - Check for notifications setup.
+### ACTION - Set up email or Slack notifications for code analysis results.

-### Q? - Are notifications triggered on build and deployment events?
-Are they informative?
+#### Q? - Are notifications in place for code analysis results?

-## PART - ACTION - Bonus

-### ACTION - Examine if parameterized builds are implemented.

-### Q? - +Are there options for customizing the build run with different parameters?

-### ACTION - Examine the distributed builds (if implemented).
+### ACTION - Integrate SonarQube with IDEs (Integrated Development Environments).

-### Q? - +Are multiple agents utilized effectively for distributed builds?
+#### Q? - Are IDE integrations in place to provide developers with real-time code quality feedback during development?